Sanjeevvisuu/travel-booking/README.md

-Your guide on setting up Django with AWS S3 or Azure Blob Storage is clear and comprehensive.
-Below are a few corrections and improvements to enhance the readability and accuracy of the content, including some fixes for syntax, wording, and clarification:
+Your guide for setting up **Django with AWS S3 or Azure Blob Storage** is well-written, but there are some formatting and readability improvements that can help make the content clearer for a GitHub or Jenkins README file.
+Here's an improved version of the guide, with minor corrections, added formatting, and section clarifications:

 ---